-On Saturday 4th March 1922 the Tillery ladies team took on Swansea Y.M.C.A. at the Powell’s Tillery Institute, Abertillery.
+On Saturday 4th of March 1922, the Powell’s Tillery ladies team took on Swansea Y.M.C.A. at the Powell’s Tillery Institute, Abertillery.
 The disciplines in the ladies contest were – Free Exercises, Vaulting Horse, Front Vault (left), Front Vault (right), Front Leap kneel on – jump off.
 Single Wolf Vault (left), Single Wolf Vault (right), Upward Jump off Horse to ground, Pyramids (1 & 2) Voluntary Drill and Handkerchief Game.
 The Powell’s Tillery ladies team members were as follows – Miss H. Norris; Miss A. M. Bath; Miss M. M. Berryman?
 Miss D. M. Lamb; Miss G. M. Pollard; Miss G. M. Padfield; Miss S. A. Rogers and Miss E. M. Norris: Instructor Mr Harry Gill.
 The judges were Mr W. Cowhig (Cwmfelinfach) and Mr W. Waite (Tredegar).
 The Powell’s ladies team won with 363 points to Swansea’s 263 and a half points.

 The Welsh Amateur Gymnastics – Ladies Winners.

-On Wednesday 9th May 1923 at the Powell’s Tillery Institute, the ladies team competed against St Saviours Club, Cardiff for the Welsh Amateur Gymnastics Association.
+On Wednesday 9th of May 1923, at the Powell’s Tillery Institute the ladies team competed against St Saviours Club, Cardiff for the Welsh Amateur Gymnastics Association.
 The disciplines in this contest were Calisthenic Rings, Vaulting Horse, Pyramids, Indian Clubs and Relay Race.
 The Powell’s Ladies team members were as follows – Miss E. M. Norris; Miss D. M. Lamb (Captain); Miss G. M. Padfield; Miss G. M. Pollard; Miss M. M. Berryman; Miss L. M. Berryman and Miss L. M. Rees: The instructor was Mr H. Gill and the accompanist Mr W. Hurling on the piano.
 Mr H. A. Oberholzer M.B.A.P.T. was the judge.
 The Powell’s Tillery Institute ladies won with 483 and a quarter points to Cardiff’s 479 and a quarter points.

 In 1922 the gymnastics situation at Abertillery was as follows – The senior team was undefeated and cup and shield holders (as no other team had contested them).
 The junior team were Welsh Amateur Champions.
 Mr H. Gill was secretary to the Powell’s Tillery Institute and instructor of the senior teams.
 Mr Wyndham Edwards was the instructor of the junior team at this time.

 In March 1928 the Powell’s Tillery Institute ladies team were in the semi-final of the Welsh Amateur Gymnastics Association held at Ebbw Vale.
-The were competing against the Ebbw Vale.
+They were competing against the Ebbw Vale.
 The Powell’s Tillery ladies team members were as follows – Miss L. M. Berryman (Captain); Miss B. Price; Miss D. Curthoys; Miss E. Reed; Miss E. Powell; Miss F. L. Stephens; Miss L. M. Reed and Miss D. M. Seabourn: The Powell’s Tillery Ladies won and will meet the St Saviours Club Ladies in the final.

-In the final held at the Powell’s Tillery Institute on Wednesday 2nd May 1928, Abertillery lost to St Saviours 575 to 567 and a half.
+In the final held at the Powell’s Tillery Institute on Wednesday 2nd of May 1928, Abertillery lost to St Saviours 575 to 567 and a half.